Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

 To assess the robustness and generalisability of the learned strategies across different turbulence intensities, we conducted a cross-evaluation study.
 Policies trained at one Rayleigh number were then deployed in environments at other Rayleigh numbers.
-All evaluations were performed with $\mathcal{A}_{\max}=5.0$.
-The resulting success rates are shown in the cross-evaluation heatmap in figure~\ref{fig:generalizability}.
-The results show that policies trained at lower $Ra$ (e.g. $10^8$) generalise well to higher-$Ra$ flows, achieving a success rate of $67.9\%$ at $Ra=10^{10}$.
-By contrast, policies trained at higher $Ra$ fail when deployed at lower $Ra$, with a success rate of $0.0\%$.
-This asymmetry is consistent with recent findings in active navigation \citep{Jiao2025Gradients}, where policies trained at low Reynolds numbers generalise to high Reynolds numbers, but not vice versa.
-Physically, the difference can be traced to the underlying flow topology.
-At moderate $Ra$, the flow is dominated by strong and coherent transport barriers, forcing the agent to learn a robust and deterministic strategy for crossing them.
-When transferred to a high-$Ra$ environment, this aggressive barrier-crossing logic remains highly effective in the presence of fragmented plumes.
-Conversely, an agent trained at high $Ra$ learns mainly to exploit transient and chaotic gaps; when placed in a moderate-$Ra$ flow, it lacks the strategy needed to cross the stable transport boundaries and therefore fails completely.
+All evaluations were performed with \(\mathcal{A}_{\max}=5.0\).
+The resulting success rates are shown in the cross-evaluation heatmap in figure~\ref{fig:generalizability}, where the diagonal elements represent the baseline success rates when training and testing are performed in the same flow environment.
+Deploying a policy across full orders of magnitude in \(Ra\) represents a stringent regime shift.
+When evaluated under more moderate environmental variations closer to the training domain, the learned policies transfer well without any retraining.
+For example, a policy trained at \(Ra=10^8\) achieves a \(100.0\%\) success rate when deployed at \(Ra=1.5\times 10^8\), and a policy trained at \(Ra=10^9\) maintains a \(99.5\%\) success rate when evaluated at \(Ra=1.5\times 10^9\).
+A notable feature in figure~\ref{fig:generalizability} is the asymmetry in generalisability across large \(Ra\) gaps.
+Policies trained at lower \(Ra\), for example \(Ra=10^8\), transfer reasonably well to higher-\(Ra\) flows, achieving a success rate of \(67.9\%\) at \(Ra=10^{10}\).
+By contrast, policies trained at higher \(Ra\) show much lower success rates when deployed at lower \(Ra\); for example, training at \(Ra=10^{10}\) yields a success rate of only \(1.4\%\) at \(Ra=10^8\).
+Because the same hyperparameter set was used across all training cases, this asymmetry does not appear to be primarily caused by case-specific hyperparameter tuning.
+Rather, it is consistent with changes in the underlying flow topology.
+This interpretation is also consistent with recent findings in active navigation \citep{Jiao2025Gradients}, where policies trained at low Reynolds numbers generalise to high Reynolds numbers more effectively than in the reverse direction.
+At moderate \(Ra\), the flow is dominated by coherent LSC rolls and persistent transport barriers, so the policy tends to learn a relatively direct and thrust-intensive strategy for crossing them.
+When transferred to a higher-\(Ra\) environment, this barrier-crossing logic can remain effective because the corresponding barriers are more fragmented and transient.
+Conversely, a policy trained at high \(Ra\) learns a more opportunistic strategy, mainly exploiting transient openings and plume-assisted pathways to reduce propulsion.
+When placed in a moderate-\(Ra\) flow, such transient openings are less common, and the policy does not appear to have learned a sufficiently robust response for crossing the more persistent transport boundaries.
+This leads to a substantially lower success rate.